Purchase Orders are used to control the purchasing of products and services from external suppliers.

 - PO Received From Date / PO Received To Date – use the date ranges to select purchase orders that were received before or after a particular date.

 - Need Synced to QuickBooks – helps sort the list based on their QuickBooks sync status

-- Show Only – shows only POs that have not been synced to QuickBooks or have been changed since the last sync.
+- Show Only – shows only POs that have not been synced to QuickBooks or changed since the last sync.

 - Don’t Show – hides any PO that has been synced successfully.